Sun Coral: June 5, 2004

 About every 3 minutes, several if not all of the polyps are waiting for the next batch of food.

 It is surprising how large each mouth opens to swallow the mysis.
 An hour later, the coral was still extended waiting to be fed, so i fed it another cube's worth of food.
 Recently I was told by one owner that they feed their coral three cubes worth each time, and I was very surprised.
 After seeing mine eat two cubes, I believe it.

 Some have suggested feeding Cyclop-Eeze as well, but I've not tried that yet.

 Look how the polyps are sharing the food, or should I say playing tug-of-war with it?!

 Trying to keep the fish away from the coral during feedings, I'll drop more food in the tank to keep them busy.
 However, much to my shock, this Target Mandarin came over to the coral after already being feed live baby brine shrimp and the nightly dose of food.
 It hovered over the coral, and actually ate a few mysis and drifted away.
 While it is good to know this fish will eat frozen prepared foods, I don't want it stealing from my Sun Coral!

+I thought I'd update this thread with some images I took recently.
 The daily feedings of mysis seems to be drawing some attention from the rest of my livestock.
 The fish hide nearby and wait for the moment I look away to steal some of the meaty food I'm feeding my coral.
 Late at night, my cleaner shrimp are picking things clean.
 The Mandarin comes over daily now, eating huge chunks of food that I'd expect he'd avoid considering the fact that they normally eat pods.

 So here are the images.
 The first one is the original frag I bought with one sole surviving polyp.
 I moved it next to the healthy sun coral where it can benefit from the same feedings.